-Core Criteria Monitoring Criteria Responsible Party Should the site be closed for a period of more than one week, a report on compliance will be lodged with the Construction Manager, and the following will be confirmed: Stores will be left at as low a volume as practicable, with no leaks.
+Core Criteria Monitoring Criteria con ould the site be closed for a period of more than one week, a report on appliance will be lodged with the Construction Manager, and the following will be firmed: • Stores will be left at as low a volume as practicable, with no leaks.
 The store area will be secure and locked.
 Fire extinguishers will be serviced and accessible.
-The area will be secure from accidental damage through vehicle collision, etc. Emergency contact numbers will be available and prominently displayed.
-Toilets will be empty and secured.
-Refuse bins will be empty and secured.
-Health and Safety Management Plan and Fire Management Plan CER
+Health and Safety Management Plan and Fire Management Plan • The area will be secure from accidental damage through vehicle collision, etc. • Emergency contact numbers will be available and prominently displayed. • Toilets will be empty and secured. • Refuse bins will be empty and secured.